maltebp/tundra/readme.md

 # Tundra
 Tundra is the **runtime** part of a general-purpose 3D engine for the **original PlayStation** console (PlayStation 1 / PSX), along with a few CLI tools to ease development and use of the engine.
 It uses C++20 and [psn00bsdk](https://github.com/Lameguy64/PSn00bSDK) as its underlying SDK, but currently it only supports Windows.

 The engine was created as part of my Master's thesis, and has been used to create the game [Color Cannon Coop ](https://jesperpapiorgmailcom.itch.io/colorcannoncoop)at Nordic Game Jam 2024.
-As such, the engine is somewhat limited and cuts some corners that provided little value for that project.
+As such, the engine is limited in features, has many things I would do differently and contains some hacky solutions.

 This repository is not under further development, as I'm planning on rebooting the project under a new one.
 This will be linked to here, once that is started.